nedkoff/esphome_gree_ac/README.md

 * Fixed fan modes (different values and less modes)
 * Fixed actual temperature shown in Home Assistant
 * Fixed the need to resubmit a command
+* Compatible with Esphome 2026.1 and framework: esp-idf